justpy-org/justpy/README.md

 JustPy is an object-oriented, component based, high-level Python Web Framework that requires no front-end programming.
 With a few lines of only Python code, you can create interactive websites without any JavaScript programming.
 JustPy can also be used to create graphic user interfaces for Python programs.

+## Sunsetting justpy
+You are welome to join the [https://github.com/justpy-org/justpy/discussions/685](discussion) about the future of justpy.

 ## Docs and Tutorials
 [JustPy Docs and Tutorials](https://justpy.io)